College of Business - Learning Outcomes

 - Justify and Consider: Justify the purpose and consider the operations of financial markets and institutions.

-BSBA in Human Resource Management
+Business Administration, Human Resource Management (BSBA)

 - Understand the foundations of strategic human resource management, including creating diverse workforce to achieve organizational goals.

 - Organize strategies for the recruitment, selection, training and retention and development of employees.